ckester23/CS422Project2/docs/SRS/source/specific_requirements.rst

 Color Extractor
 ################

 This function is the first function that will be called when the user uploads an image.
-It will be a fairly straightforward function that will take an image as an input (either .jpg or .png) and output the most prominent color in the picture (represented as a hex string).
+It will be a fairly straightforward function that will take an image as an input (either .jpg or .png) and output the statistical mode pixel color in the picture (represented as a hex string).
 One key component of this function is that it must output in the appropriate format.
 There are several ways to digitally represent colors and it is vital that we have an output that can be easily translated between different color formats.

 Generate Palettes
 ###################